LiberPH/LiberPH.github.io/_posts/2018-07-17-Web-site-in-github.md

 ---
 layout: post
-title: How to do you website wit git hub hostng using jekyll.
+title: How to do you website wit git hub hosting using jekyll.
 subtitle: A short go through
 tags: [web-site]
 ---